centreon/centreon-documentation/versioned_docs/version-23.10/reporting/available-reports.md

 #### Prerequisites

-This report is developped for full compatibility with the Virt-VMware2-ESX Monitoring Connector and Centreon-VMWare-2.0 connector.
+This report is developed for full compatibility with the Virt-VMware2-ESX Monitoring Connector and Centreon-VMWare-2.0 connector.
 Certain prerequisites apply to ensure proper report creation: